 If you’ve got a home to sell, the inventory of homes on the market in North liberty is low so it’s a good time to get your home on the market.
 Of course you’ll need to be realistic about where you price it as there’s still a lot of competition.
 Selling a home is a cross between a price war and a beauty contest.
 If you want some help figuring out how to win both, give me a call I’m known for my candid assessment of a situation and will know what needs to be done to get your home sold.

 Want to talk through your options and figure out whether now is a good time for you to buy a home or list your home in North Liberty?
 Give me a call at 319-400-0268 or drop me an email.
-My approach is very straightforward.
-I’ll help you figure out a strategy on how to get from A to B with the minimum amount of fuss.
+Sound advice and guidance are just a phone call or email away!

 Data for this market report pulled from the Iowa City MLS August 8, 2012